 If you’re in Canada, President’s Choice decadent semi-sweet chocolate chips are also vegan and are very easy to find.

-Before you head down to the recipe, be sure to subscribe to my newsletter to stay up to date on all of my latest recipes.
-And if you make this vegan gluten-free chocolate pumpkin bread, tell me about it in the comments below!
+If you make this vegan gluten-free chocolate pumpkin bread, tell me about it in the comments below!

 If you like this recipe, you may also like these: